- By Signature Home Services

 Even after all this talk about shape and style, you can imagine how a toilet seat can make all the difference in comfort.
 The good news is, you can always switch a seat out.
 In fact, after a number of years you’ll probably want to!

 Just be careful when you’re toilet shopping, because some don’t come with a seat included.
-And if the seat is your deal breaker for a toilet you otherwise love, see what you can buy independently to install.
+(Yes, I find that hard to believe, too.)
+And if the seat is your deal breaker for a toilet you otherwise love, see what you can buy independently to install…

 Once you start talking toilet height, finish, and the materials it’s made with, things can get even more complicated.
 That’s exactly where your interior designer comes in.
-Picking the right toilet means keeping the bathroom cleaner, too—there’s no such thing as an immaculate bathroom where there’s a toilet problem!
+Picking the right toilet means keeping the bathroom cleaner, and more comfortable…there’s no such thing as an immaculate bathroom where there’s a toilet problem!

 Remember to take advantage of toilet installation as an opportunity to check the plumbing, too.
 You definitely don’t want to install a new toilet just to tear it out to fix a pipe!